spinnaker/spinnaker.github.io/guides/tutorials/codelabs/hello-deployment/index.md

 ### Jenkins integration

 Before we can begin setting up our workflow, we need to edit the Spinnaker configuration to allow it to communicate with our Jenkins server.

 Begin by shutting down Spinnaker.
 Spinnaker configuration is stored in memory so we need to reload it every time we make a change.
 You can now edit the master configuration file:

 ```
-# stop spinnaker
-# vim /opt/spinnaker/config/spinnaker-local.yml
+vim /opt/spinnaker/config/spinnaker-local.yml
 ```

 Scroll down to jenkins section and add your url, username and password from above